 Using the same example above, let’s say you inherited $10,000 and decided to throw it on your mortgage right after you purchased your home.
 In this case, you would save more than $14,000 in interest over the term of your mortgage, and you would also pay off your home loan over a year and a half earlier than originally planned.

-However, 30% of borrowers during this period chose shorter-term loans when they refinanced, usually going from a 30-year home loan to a 15-year mortgage.
+Some borrowers may also consider choosing a shorter-term loan when they refinance.
+Mortgages with shorter terms, such as 15 or 20 years, typically come with lower interest rates than longer ones.
 This step lets borrowers knock out their mortgage faster with a one-two punch — first through lower interest rates, and then through higher principal payments.

 While a 15-year mortgage will come with a higher payment, you’ll inevitably pay off your principal balance and build equity faster.
 If you’re wondering how to refinance your mortgage, checking rates with at least three or four different lenders is the best way to get started.
 Using a online loan marketplace like LendingTree is one easy way to get offers from multiple lenders at the same time.

 Of course, you don’t actually have to refinance your mortgage to pay it off in half the time.
-You can also stick with the mortgage you have, then use a mortgage calculator to see how much in extra payments you need to make to pay off your mortgage in 15 years instead of 30.
+If you’re happy with your current interest rate, you can stick with the mortgage you have, then use a mortgage calculator to see how much in extra payments you need to make to pay off your mortgage in 15 years instead of 30.
 Using our example from earlier of a 30-year mortgage for $300,000 at 3%, you’d need to pay a little over $800 in extra principal payments toward your mortgage each month to own your home outright in 15 years instead of 30.

 Should you pay off your mortgage early?